BitcoinDesign/Guide/guide/payments/receive.md

 - Complex QR Codes can be difficult for devices with low-resolution cameras to read.
 - Use high contrast between the QR Code blocks and their background.
-- Display the QR Code at the largest size, so the scanner can detect it easily.
+- Display the QR Code at the largest size so that the scanner can detect it easily.

 _For more technical details about optimizing   QR Codes [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses)._

 ## Awaiting the payment
-Once the payment details are shared, until the sender creates a transaction and broadcast it, there is uncertainty of when the payment would be completed.
+Once the payment details are shared, until the sender creates a transaction and broadcast it, there is uncertainty when the payment would be completed.
 Think about how to keep the receiver informed while they are waiting.

-Similar to [the processes a sender]({{ '/guide/payments/send/#transaction-processing-and-confirmation' | relative_url }}) sees, with the inclusion of this waiting period, here is what the receiver can expect:

-[WHAT DOES THE RECEIVER SEE?]

-If your application has an area where the user can see a list of payment requests, this would be a good place to use it to also indicate which specific stage the payment is in.

-Then once the payment has been finalized, you should also consider what the receiver may want to do with those funds.
-You may want to help facilitate those follow-up activities e.g. moving the funds to a shared multi-key wallet or doing a [coinjoin]({{ '/guide/glossary/#coinjoin' | relative_url }}).

-## Address compatibility
-There are currently [three different versions]({{ '/guide/glossary/#address' | relative_url }}) of bitcoin addresses.
-From newest to oldest they are; Segwit, Script, and Legacy.
-It is the best practice for applications to support the newest address version, SegWit, as default.

-Since "legacy" addresses are still in use[^1], and some older applications have yet to upgrade.
-Script addresses can be used to resolve incompatibility issues that can arise when the sender's application does not recognize the SegWit address provided by the receiver.

-To illustrate the problem, suppose the sender is using a legacy wallet and paying to the receiver's SegWit address.
-In this case, the sender's wallet may incorrectly warn them that the address is invalid or not supported.
-This can confuse the sender’s end, leading them to think that the receiver provided an incorrect address.

-The receiver should then have the ability to switch to a Script address that does not have all the benefits of SegWit, like cheaper transactions but will be compatible with the sender's wallet.

 <div class="image-slide-gallery">

 {% include picture.html
-   image = "/assets/images/guide/payments/receive/address-switch.png"
+   image = "/assets/images/guide/payments/receive/receive-with-pending.png"
-   retina = "/assets/images/guide/payments/receive/address-switch@2x.png"
+   retina = "/assets/images/guide/payments/receive/receive-with-pending@2x.png"
-   alt-text = "Screen with modal of invoice details, and address switcher" caption = "Allow the receiver to switch to a legacy compatible address" width = 250 height = 541
+   alt-text = "Screen showing a list of incomming payments" caption = "By labeling addresses, and storing them you will be able to indicate the state of incomming payments." width = 250 height = 541
 %}

 {% include picture.html
-   image = "/assets/images/guide/payments/receive/address-info.png"
+   image = "/assets/images/guide/payments/receive/receive-pending-details.png"
-   retina = "/assets/images/guide/payments/receive/address-info@2x.png"
+   retina = "/assets/images/guide/payments/receive/receive-pending-details@2x.png"
-   alt-text = "Screen explaining SegWit and Legacy addresses" caption = "Provide information about the different address types" width = 250 height = 541
+   alt-text = "Screen showing details of an incoming payment that is pending" caption = "It may not be necessary to go into such detail, but consider some users who are new to Bitcoin may not know how transactions get processed." width = 250 height = 541
 %}

 </div>

+If your application has an area where the user can see a list of payment requests, this would be a good place to use it to also indicate which specific stage the payment is in.

+Then once the payment has been finalized, you should also consider what the receiver may want to do with those funds.
+You may want to help facilitate those follow-up activities e.g. moving the funds to a shared multi-key wallet or doing a [coinjoin]({{ '/guide/glossary/#coinjoin' | relative_url }}).

 <!--
 On /guide/payments/send/#inputting-an-address